Everyone can feel that something in the world is colder than it should be.

 Distance.

-Not distance imposed.
+Not, at the origin, distance imposed.
 Distance chosen.
+Later, distance will also be inherited, but the first movement was a choice.
 The creature moves toward or away.
 That is the freedom it was given and the freedom it uses.

 Sin separates, estranges, alienates.
 Redemption brings near.
 The vocabulary of distance runs through the whole story.